 1 t baking soda

-1. Cream the butter and sugar and then stir in the molasses, eggs, grated fresh ginger, and water.
+1. Cream the butter and sugar and then stir in the molasses, eggs, grated fresh ginger, pumpkin, and water.
 Beat well.

 3. Oil well a 10 X 15 baking pan.
 Spread the batter evenly in the pan and bake in a 350 degree oven for about 15 to 20 minutes.

 4. Frost with a basic powdered sugar icing, using orange juice for part or all of the liquid if desired.
 (See NOTE 2)

 NOTE 1: If you don't have fresh ginger, increase the amount of ground ginger to as much as 4 teaspoons, depending on your family's preference for spicy flavors.